PayU/mysql-dump-anonymizer/README.md

 Basically the command will look like:

-`mysqldump --complete-insert --innodb-optimize-keys --single-transaction --lock-for-backup <database>` and the output of it can be directly passed to anonymizer.
+`mysqldump --complete-insert --hex-blob --innodb-optimize-keys --single-transaction --lock-for-backup <database>` and the output of it can be directly passed to anonymizer.

 When using --compact dump file will not have @@SQL_MODE setting of the source server.
 When dealing with options like STRICT_TRANS_TABLES / NO_ZERO_IN_DATE this can be a problem.